David Hume

+Biography

-Early life
+Early life and education

-David Hume was born on 7 May 1711 [OS 26 April 1711], as David Home, in a tenement on the north side of Edinburgh's Lawnmarket.
-He was the second of two sons born to Catherine Home (née Falconer; daughter of Sir David Falconer of Newton, Midlothian, and his wife, Mary Falconer (née Norvell), and Joseph Home of Chirnside in the County of Berwick, an advocate of Ninewells.
+David Hume was born on 7 May 1711 [OS 26 April 1711] as David Home in a tenement on the north side of Edinburgh's Lawnmarket.
+He was the second of two sons born to Catherine Home (née Falconer, daughter of Sir David Falconer of Newton, Midlothian, and his wife Mary Falconer (née Norvell)), and Joseph Home of Chirnside in the County of Berwick, an advocate of Ninewells.
 Joseph died just after David's second birthday.
 Catherine, who never re-married, raised the two brothers and their sister on her own.
+David's uncle George Home was minister at the parish in Chirnside where he likely attended during his youth.

 Hume changed his family name's spelling in 1734 because the surname 'Home' (pronounced 'Hume') was not well known in England.
 Hume never married and lived partly at his Chirnside family home in Berwickshire, which had belonged to the family since the 16th century.
 His finances as a young man were very "slender", as his family was not rich; as a younger son he had little patrimony to live on.

 Hume attended the University of Edinburgh at an unusually early age—either 12 or possibly as young as 10—at a time when 14 was the typical age.
 Initially, Hume considered a career in law, because of his family.
 However, in his words, he came to have:

 an insurmountable aversion to everything but the pursuits of Philosophy and general Learning; and while [my family] fanceyed I was poring over Voet and Vinnius, Cicero and Virgil were the Authors which I was secretly devouring.

 He had little respect for the professors of his time, telling a friend in 1735 that "there is nothing to be learnt from a Professor, which is not to be met with in Books".
 He did not graduate.